-According to the agency, the purpose of the proposed system of records is to "collect, plan, coordinate, report, analyze, and fuse infrastructure information related to all-threats and all-hazards, law enforcement activities, intelligence activities, man-made disasters and acts of terrorism, natural disasters, and other information collected or received from federal, state, local, tribal, and territorial agencies and organizations; foreign governments and international organizations; domestic security and emergency management officials; and private sector entities or individuals into the Department."
+According to the agency, the purpose of the proposed system of records is to "allow the Department of Homeland Security National Protection and Programs Directorate National Infrastructure Coordinating Center, an extension of the National Operations Center, to collect, plan, coordinate, report, analyze, and fuse infrastructure information related to all-threats and all-hazards, law enforcement activities, intelligence activities, man-made disasters and acts of terrorism, natural disasters, and other information collected or received from federal, state, local, tribal, and territorial agencies and organizations; foreign governments and international organizations; domestic security and emergency management officials; and private sector entities or individuals into the National Infrastructure Coordinating Center."52

 This mission statement is overbroad and justifies the collection of personal information for virtually any reason, or for no reason at all.
 The DHS must set out a statement for its proposal that offers meaningful guidance on the reasons and purpose for the creation of the system of records.
-Failing to do so, the DHS grants itself unlimited discretion to collect and retain sensitive information on any individual for an infinite duration of time, in direct violation of due process and the United States Constitution, and the clear intent of the Privacy Act.
+Failing to do so, the DHS grants itself unlimited discretion to collect and retain sensitive information on any individual for an infinite duration of time, in direct violation of due process and the United States Constitution,53 and the clear intent of the Privacy Act.

-In addition, the DHS indicates a range of routine uses for the data collected that are so broad as to make meaningless any intent to restrict use by a person associated with DHS through a data sharing agreement or contractor relationship.
-The "routine uses" for the information include dissemination "to an agency, organization, or individual when there could potentially be a risk of harm to an individual."55 The standard of "potential risk of harm to an individual" is too broad to act as a meaningful barrier to the dissemination of an individual's private information.
-56 This standard also increases the risk of "mission creep," causing the information to be used for reasons not related to its original purpose.
+In addition, the DHS indicates a range of routine uses for the data collected that are so broad as to make meaningless any intent to restrict use by a person associated with DHS through a data sharing agreement or contractor relationship.54 The "routine uses" for the information include dissemination "to an agency, organization, or individual when there could potentially be a risk of harm to an individual."55 The standard of "potential risk of harm to an individual" is too broad to act as a meaningful barrier to the dissemination of an individual's private information.56 This standard also increases the risk of "mission creep," causing the information to be used for reasons not related to its original purpose.
 In order to restrict the uses of this data, limiting factors must be enumerated, with specific reference to the mission and goals of government and non-government agencies to which an individual's information could be transmitted.